We are redesigning this public space in the heart of Gastown to:

 Blood Alley Square is adjacent to Trounce Alley, one of Vancouver's original roads.
 Its narrow cobblestone lanes, historic streetlights, and brick buildings bring a unique sense of character unlike anywhere else in the city.
 The square is cherished by residents and visitors, and hosts a number of community events organized by neighbourhood groups.
 It's a place defined by the many social, cultural, and economic tensions that have existed in the Downtown Eastside for generations.

-Policy 6.2.2 in the Downtown Eastside (DTES) Plan (17 MB) identifies Blood Alley Square and Trounce Alley as a priority for rehabilitation "to improve the public realm, increase safety, and introduce programming with support for community stewardship as a shared space, including opportunities for low-income residents".
+Policy 6.2.2 in the Downtown Eastside (DTES) Plan PDF file (17 MB) identifies Blood Alley Square and Trounce Alley as a priority for rehabilitation "to improve the public realm, increase safety, and introduce programming with support for community stewardship as a shared space, including opportunities for low-income residents".

 Our August open houses reviewed the two draft redesign concepts for the square and alley, and waste management options.